BestTimesToVisit.com Logo

 Jet d'Eau's Majestic Plume

-Witness the iconic Jet d'Eau, a colossal water jet shooting 140 meters into the sky, a true symbol of Geneva.
-For the best experience, visit on a clear day when the sun catches the spray, creating rainbows.
-Consider a stroll along the lakefront promenade to feel the refreshing mist on your face.
+Witness the iconic Jet d'Eau, a powerful water jet shooting 140 meters into the sky, a true symbol of Geneva.
+For the best experience, visit on a clear day when the sun catches the spray, creating ephemeral rainbows.
+Consider a stroll along the Quai Gustave-Ador for unobstructed views, or brave the mist by walking closer on windy days.

 Picnic Perfection by Lake Geneva